 It’s crucial to teach your kids how to save from a young age.
-My dad, Dave Ramsey, and I discuss this in our upcoming book, Smart Money Smart Kids.
+My dad, Dave Ramsey, and I discuss this in our best-selling book, Smart Money Smart Kids.

 In this excerpt of the book, we tell you about a six-year-old boy who learned about the importance of saving for a goal!